ooni/netx/DESIGN.md

 This package will contain the definition of low-level events.
 We are interested in knowing the following:

-1. the timing and result of each I/O operation.
+1. the timing and result of I/O operations.

 2. the timing of HTTP events occurring during the lifecycle of an HTTP request.